 Kate competed level 9 the next three seasons.
 In 2014, she placed third in the all-around with a 37.200, second on vault and third on uneven bars at the State Championships.
 At the Region 4 Championships, she finished first on vault and second on floor exercise.
 Kate qualified to the Level 9 Western Nationals in Boise, ID where she won the floor exercise title with a 9.500.
 In 2015, Kate competed in Region 4 Championships and placed third on balance beam and sixth on floor exercise.
 During Kate's final level 9 season, she finished third in the all-around, first on vault and second on balance beam at the State Championships.
 At the Region 4 Championships, she finished third on vault and balance beam and was an alternate for the Level 9 Western Nationals.

-Currently, Kate is preparing for the 2018 season as a level 10 gymnast.
-She trains 20 hours per week at TAGS Gymnastics in Eden Prairie, MN under coaches Don Heideman, Betsi Shepard and Carolyn Yernberg.
-Her long-term goal is to compete for a college gymnastics team.
+Kate trains 20 hours per week at TAGS Gymnastics in Eden Prairie, MN under coaches Don Heideman, Betsi Shepard and Carolyn Yernberg.
+Kate will join the University of Minnesota gymnastics team in the fall of 2019.